ShinanoShiroi/Foxit-prototype/README.md

 2. Unpack the 001 File with 7z, winrar or any other such kind of software.
 3. Enjoy!

+NOTE: On this Project won't be worked anymore but it can still be downloaded.

  Foxit  Copyright (C) 2019  Damiano Leo
     This program comes with ABSOLUTELY NO WARRANTY;
     This is free software, and you are welcome to redistribute it under certain conditions.